|The 2011 List

 What I thought: The characters are very well-written, and though there's not a whole lot to the story the plotting is good.
 The religious elements of the ending aren't as annoying as in "The End of the Affair" but didn't add anything for me.
 In fact, I wasn't buying what I think Greene was selling — I still saw Pinkie as unredeemable and Ida as righteous and brave, and waitress Rose I just wanted to smack (or at least force to listen to that record Pinkie made her).

-Movie: The classic 1947 version, a tour de force for Richard Attenborough as Pinkie. is on my rewatch list.
-There's a new version out this year, with Sam Riley as Pinkie (I liked him in the Joy Division movie "Control") and Helen Mirren as Ida.
+Movie: There are two, the 1947 version, a tour de force for Richard Attenborough as Pinkie, and a new version out this year, with Sam Riley as Pinkie (I liked him in the Joy Division movie "Control") and Helen Mirren as Ida.
 I know Mirren can play ballsy, but the intelligence that shows through in all her roles isn't really called for here — Ida is more bulldog than detective.
 It's a period version, mid-1930s in Brighton, but this actually could work in the modern day, in England or the U.S. or anywhere.
 The only tweaking would be in the occupation of Fred Hale, whose murder kicks off the chain of events.

 Update, after having seen the 2010 movie: OK, it's not set in the book's time period — it's 1964.
 I'm not sure why.
 There's a youth-rebellion subtheme, with a big mods-vs.-rockers scene, but that's sort of abandoned about halfway through, leaving the random Vespa as the only vestige of the 1960s.
 Even the costumes could pass for the '40s.
 And Mirren does not play the book's Ida.
 In this movie, Ida is the smart, tough proprietress of the restaurant where Rose works, with only a hint of the former party girl.
 I like the character better, but it does alter the dynamic a lot.
 Fred Hale is quite changed as well, but those changes do less alteration of the structure.
-The ending tacks on two codas, one with Ida and Corkery (John Hurt), one with Rose listening to the record.
-Sort of.
-Won't spoil that totally.
+The ending tacks on two codas, one with Ida and Corkery (John Hurt), and one with Rose and the record that Pinkie made for her.

 Sam Riley is good, Mirren is always good, Andrea Riseborough I hadn't seen before but she's a very good Rose.
 I might have a little more understanding of the character now.